ISP19/problems/type-hint-intro/README.md

 comments and stub files.

-I'll just put a link down here to my (unfinished) slides (missing some examples) for the `typing` module) in case you want to know about them. https://docs.google.com/presentation/d/1zoazXU6r4XZhYgjxGkpdDLirccB9TZg9mN40bW-0D6M/edit
+I'll just put a link down here to my (unfinished) slides (missing some examples) for the `typing` module) in case you want to know about them (skip to the end of the slides). https://docs.google.com/presentation/d/1zoazXU6r4XZhYgjxGkpdDLirccB9TZg9mN40bW-0D6M/edit

 For other sources I suggest reading `typing` module in the docs and the PEPs it